keithgh1/AmigaQB_extract/README.md

 * Rewrites the bit manipulation code extraction for compression, which broke under newer versions of python
 * Checks the python version to insure required 'f' support
 * Refactors a bunch of functions to make them easier to read, including added docstrings.
+* Used tools like autopep8, vermin, and pylint to improve code quality

 August 2024: Version 0.3.0